LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 Each outcome is tracked and reported on as part of the Report Builder, so you can fully analyze the results.

-You can configure a closing message that is sent to the consumer for each of the above survey scenarios.
+You can provide a closing message that is sent to the consumer for each of the above survey scenarios.

 ### Step 1 - Prequisite steps